Montu/Kar/README.md

 Author: Akshay Bhardwaj
 Copyright 2013 Akshay Bhardwaj

-Kar: A Todo App named written in ruby
+Kar: A Todo App written in ruby

 This file is part of Kar